 Wenger To Make 4 Changes: Predicted Arsenal XI To Face Bayern Munich

-Arsenal take on Bayern Munich in the second leg of our Champions League last-16 tie tomorrow night.
-Here is the side we think Arsene Wenger will select:
+Arsenal take on Bayern Munich in the first leg of their Champions League last-16 clash on Wednesday night.
+Here is the side we think Arsene Wenger will select

-Arsenal will be looking to get their season back on track and claw back some pride when we play Bayern Munich in the second leg of our Champions League last-16 tie tomorrow night.
+Arsenal will be looking to bring home a positive result when they take on Bayern Munich in the first leg of their Champions League last-16 clash on Wednesday night.

 Here is the side Gooner Mac thinks Arsene Wenger will select for the game:

 Goalkeeper: The boss has confirmed that David Ospina will come in to replace Petr Cech between the sticks tomorrow night.
 Ospina has played in all six of our previous Champions League games so it looks as though Wenger will stick with our No.2, despite this being a huge game away to one of the best teams in the world.

 Defence: Hector Bellerin came through the Hull game on Saturday after recovering from the head injury he sustained against Chelsea so no doubt the Spaniard will keep his place at right-back.

 Shkodran Mustafi and Laurent Koscielny were back to their best at the weekend so let’s hope they produce a rock solid display as I suspect they’ll be in for a busy night against Bayern.

 The one change we should see at the back is Nacho Monreal coming in for Kieran Gibbs at left-back after the Spaniard was left out on Saturday.

 Midfield: Granit Xhaka is back in contention after serving his four-game domestic ban and I expect the Swiss star will come in to the midfield tomorrow.